-Quad members are chosen based on their desire, skill, and ability to facilitate one of the four realms of student leadership teams.
-Each potential quad member goes through a selection process involving a written application and interviews with the Vice President of Student & Alumni Development and the current members of the Quad.
+Quad members are chosen based on their desire, skill, and ability to facilitate one of the four student leadership teams.
+Each potential quad member goes through a selection process involving a written application and interviews with the Manager of Student Life Programs and Vice President of Student & Alumni Development and the current members of the Quad.

 In the fall of every year, student leadership holds informational meetings for students who may be interested in volunteering for service to The Seattle School Community as part of student leadership.
-At this point, applications are made available to those who are interested in applying.
+Applications are made available to those who are interested in applying.
 Once an application is turned in, the student is invited to interview with a member of the Quad.
 The teams are chosen by the Quad based on the interviews and the application.
+If you are interested in joining a conversation and exploring student leadership, contact the Manager of Student Life Programs (Becca Shirley, rshirley@theseattleschool.edu).

 The four teams are:

-• Anamchara, Gaelic for "soul friend," exists to co-create a robust sense of community at The Seattle School.
-Anamchara strives to offer hospitality, service, connection, and a sense of home to the community through stewarding the Commons, facilitating neighborhood dinners, and

-- curating other events that invite us to play together.
-Contact the Anamchara facilitator at anamchara@theseattleschool.edu. - Sacred Space exists to create and enter space to rest, wrestle, and play in relationship with God, ourselves, and each other.
-With an awareness of both our community's rhythms and the liturgical year, Sacred Space curates vesper services, communal artistic events, the Chapel, and community art galleries.
-Contact the Sacred Space facilitator at sacredspace@theseattleschool.edu - Student Council exists to create space for students to participate in embodying and shaping the culture and community of The Seattle School, particularly as it relates to: fostering relationships between the student body and the faculty and staff; ensuring academic excellence; and intercultural credibility.
+- Anamchara, Gaelic for "soul friend," exists to co-create a robust sense of community at The Seattle School.
+Anamchara strives to offer hospitality, service, connection, and a sense of home to the community through stewarding the Commons, facilitating neighborhood dinners, and curating other on campus and online events that invite us to play together.
+Contact the Anamchara facilitator at anamchara@theseattleschool.edu. - Sacred Space exists to create and enter space to rest, wrestle, and play in relationship with God, each other, and ourselves.
+With an awareness of both our community's rhythms and the liturgical year, Sacred Space curates vespers services, communal artistic events, the Chapel, and community art galleries.
+Contact the Sacred Space facilitator at sacredspace@theseattleschool.edu. - Student Council exists to create space for students to participate in embodying and shaping the culture and community of The Seattle School, particularly as it relates to fostering relationships between the student body and the faculty and staff; ensuring academic excellence; and intercultural credibility.
 Contact the Student Council facilitator at studentcouncil@theseattleschool.edu. - Mosaic exists to create a sense of community among spouses and partners of students at The Seattle School.
-Each month Mosaic hosts a Saturday morning brunch in the Commons to carve out time for connection and conversation as we journey together.
-Mosaic also works to support families by hosting Parent's Night Out and coordinating childcare for community-wide events.
-Contact the Mosaic facilitator at mosaic@theseattleschool.
+Mosaic plans regular and seasonal opportunities for partners/spouses and families to connect with other partners/spouses and families.
+Contact the Mosaic facilitator at mosaic@theseattleschool.edu.